In This Article

-HEALING TIME: Complete healing time for a nose piercing typically takes a couple of weeks, according to Camp.
+HEALING TIME: Complete healing time for a nose piercing typically takes four to six months, according to piercer Cozmo Faris.

-AFTERCARE: Camp says to wash the area with a sterile saline solution, which can prevent scabbing and induce healing.
+AFTERCARE: Camp says to wash the area with a sterile saline solution to prevent scabbing and induce healing.

 There is more than one type of nose piercing.
 Camp says, "Most nose piercings are through the nasal ala, or the cartilaginous structure that covers the nostril.
 Some are through the columella, the skin that covers the nasal septum, another cartilaginous structure that separates the right and left sides of the nose," also known as your septum.
 The Third Eye and bridge are also places along the nose that are pierced.